hashgraph/hedera-nft-sdk/README.md

     - **PinataService:** Utilizes Pinata Cloud to pin files to IPFS, providing an `ipfs://` URL upon successful upload.
 Includes metadata and options customization.
     - **NftStorageService:** Integrates with the NFT.storage API to upload files directly to IPFS and returns an `ipfs://` URL.
 It supports dynamic API key usage based on a provided list.
     - **MockStorageService:** A mock storage service for testing purposes, returning predefined URLs.
+15. **Collection Metadata Validation** Provides a possibility to validate the collection metadata of a collection against the [HIP-766 metadata schema](https://hips.hedera.com/hip/hip-766).
+This method can handle both direct HTTP(S) URLs or IPFS CIDs as input.
+If an IPFS CID is provided without a full URL, the method will attempt to use an IPFS gateway to retrieve the metadata.
+The IPFS gateway parameter is optional; if not specified and required (i.e., when a CID is provided without a full URL), the method will throw an error indicating that the IPFS gateway is required.
+This ensures that the metadata conforms to the standards required for NFT collections on the Hedera network.
+The validator provides a thorough check, highlighting any errors or missing fields in the collection metadata structure.

 ## Table of Contents